obwan02/VHDL-Tools/README.md

 in GHDL (the underlying compiler/simulator).
 The `FMT` paramter can be used to specify what type of file should be output.
 [See the GHDL docs for more info](https://ghdl.github.io/ghdl/using/Simulation.html)

+# Using GTKWave

+GTKWave is similar to the simulation tools provided by ModelSim

+// TODO FROM HERE

 # Installation